 “An annulment shall be granted if the marriage is void or voidable under the laws of this state or of the state in which the marriage was performed.”

-This means that the marriage is rendered void from the beginning, as opposed to a divorce that is only dissolved subsequently, after a valid marriage.
+This means that the marriage is rendered void from the beginning as the individuals had no valid grounds to enter into the marriage, as opposed to a divorce that is only dissolved subsequently, after a valid marriage.

 - marriage of certain kindred